 The church tends to focus on outward behavior.
 And this isn’t because they don’t care about the inward hearts of men and women.
 It’s a residue leftover from our lives before Christ, but “God is not unjust; he will not forget your work” (Hebrews 6:10).

 For God is not unjust so as to overlook your work and the love that you have shown for his name in serving the saints, as you still do. – Hebrews 6:10 (ESV)

-Churches should realize that when they focus on lists of do’s and don’ts, it only creates a one-dimensional view of woman.
-The truth is that gentle and quiet spirit comes from the inside, not just behavior and outside appearances.
+Churches should realize that when they focus on lists of do’s and don’ts, it only creates a one-dimensional view of women.
+The truth is that a gentle and quiet spirit comes from the inside, not just from behavior and outside appearances.